metaseed/metaGo/src/metaJump/README.md

 [*➭Feature Summary⮵*](https://github.com/metaseed/metaGo/blob/master/README.md#features-summary)

 ### change active selection in multiple selections
-> the three add-cursor commands would become change-active-selection commands if the target location is inside a selection.
-It is useful to modify multiple selection ranges, just select one selection as the active one and do extending or shrinking there.
 #### change-active-selection demo
 in the gif, we use `alt+shift+/` do selection, then `alt+a`(provided in MegaGo plugin) to alternate selection's active with anchor, then `alt+shift+/` to extend selection from another end; then we use `ctrl+alt+/` to add another cursor to code above, `alt+shift+/` to do selection, then `ctrl+alt+/` to make the first selection active, `alt+shift+/` to shrink selection there:
 ![MetaGo.change-active-selection](images/metago.change-active-selection.gif)